Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     - This will be stored in the database as hashed data for security reasons, using the `method="sha256"` meaning the admin cannot see this information, keeping the user's password hidden and secure.

+- Provide a `password confirmation input` to ensure users have entered the correct password and improve their experience by providing user assurance and further chances for alerts and feedback.

 - Alert the user via "Flash Messages" if there are any issues during sign up:
     - Username in use.
     - Passwords do not match.